-Malta, an archipelago situated in the heart of the Mediterranean sea, is a place brimming with historical sites, scenic natural spaces, and lively cultural festivities.
-Here is a list of things to do in Malta, and must-visit attractions, to help you plan your Maltese trip.
+Malta is an archipelago situated in the heart of the Mediterranean Sea.
+It’s brimming with ancient historical sites and scenic natural beauty.
+Below is a list of things to do in Malta, including must-visit attractions to help you plan your Maltese trip.

 I may earn a commission at no extra cost to you if you make a purchase through my affiliate links.